Manecas1221212/romance/chapter_14.md

 After Jane left, Anna sat alone and ordered another glass of wine she didn't want.

 Her phone buzzed.
+A text from Jessica: *Working from home tomorrow night to finish the Meridian analysis.
+Going to be a long one!
+Hope you have a good weekend.*

+Anna stared at the message.
+Jessica, alone in her apartment.
+Friday night.
+No witnesses.

+She didn't respond.

+Another buzz.
 Sophie: *Dad's show is amazing.
 Wish you were here.*

 Then another text, this one from an unknown number: *He looks happy without you.*